Tim Curry: 1975–1989: Further acting and studio albums

-Shortly after the end of Rocky Horrors run on Broadway, Curry returned to the stage with Tom Stoppard's Travesties, which ran in London and New York from 1975 to 1976.
+Curry's first role after Rocky Horrors run on Broadway was in Stephen Frears's 1975 adaptation of Three Men in a Boat, scripted by Tom Stoppard.
+This collaboration led to Curry's return to the stage with Stoppard's Travesties, which ran in London and New York from 1975 to 1976.
 Travesties was a Broadway hit.
-It won two Tony Awards (Best Performance by an Actor for John Wood and Best Comedy), as well as the New York Drama Critics Circle Award (Best Play), and Curry's performance as the famous dadaist Tristan Tzara received good reviews.
+It won two Tony Awards (Best Performance by an Actor for John Wood and Best Play), as well as the New York Drama Critics Circle Award (Best Play), and Curry's performance as the famous dadaist Tristan Tzara received good reviews.